-Strategic report In our opinion, based on the work undertaken in the course of the audit:

-and Directors'

-report

-the information given in the Strategic report and the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and the Strategic report and the Directors' report have been prepared in accordance with applicable legal requirements.
-In the light of the knowledge and understanding of the Club and its environment obtained in the course of the audit, we have not identified material misstatements in the strategic report or the Directors' report.
-Matters on which we are required to report by exception We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion: adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or the financial statements are not in agreement with the accounting records and returns; or certain disclosures of Directors' remuneration specified by law are not made; or we have not received all the information and explanations we require for our audit.
+Strategic report In our opinion, based on the work undertaken in the course of the audit: and Directors' report the information given in the Strategic report and the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and the Strategic report and the Directors' report have been prepared in accordance with applicable legal requirements.
+In the light of the knowledge and understanding of Standard UK and its environment obtained in the course of the audit, we have not identified material misstatements in the strategic report or the Directors' report.
+We have nothing to report in respect of the following matters in relation to Matters on which We have nothing to report in respect of the following matters in relation to we are required which the Companies Act 2006 requires us to report to you if, in our to report by exception opinion: adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or • the financial statements are not in agreement with the accounting records and returns; or certain disclosures of Directors' remuneration specified by law are not made; or • we have not received all the information and explanations we require for our audit.